 Since 1991 the Yerba Buena Alliance has helped strengthen and sustain the Yerba Buena Neighborhood, playing a pivotal role in the transformation, growth, and development of the area.
 Much has changed in this diverse neighborhood, but the strong sense of community remains constant.
+The Yerba Buena Alliance is dedicated to the stakeholders of the Yerba Buena Gardens, which is defined by Market to Harrison and Second to Fifth Streets in downtown San Francisco.
+This special and unique neighborhood with many diverse interests is a very dynamic area with remarkably diverse interests.
+The Yerba Buena Alliance in 2020 celebrated 30 years of community building.

 In 1966 the San Francisco Redevelopment Agency (SFRA) and Board of Supervisors designated the Yerba Buena Neighborhood as an urban renewal area.
 With patience and planning, the community dream of a dynamic urban cultural center with more than two dozen museums and galleries, recreational and entertainment facilities, activities for children and families, housing, hotels, shopping, and fine dining became a reality.
 The Moscone Center opened in 1981.
 The San Francisco Marriott opened in 1989, bringing a wave of luxury and boutique hotels into the area.
 In 1993 the Yerba Buena Gardens opened, anchoring the community with a beautiful public open space.
 Covering two city blocks, this award-winning 5.5 acre urban oasis sits on top of The Moscone Center.
 SFMOMA opened in 1995, joining the Yerba Buena Center for the Arts as the cultural anchors of the area and launching the Yerba Buena Neighborhood’s Cultural District.
 In recent years Moscone expanded, additional hotels opened, and Westfield’s Metreon and San Francisco Centre in the historic Emporium, brought renewed retail into the area.
 A significant increase in residents has also changed the face of the Yerba Buena Neighborhood.